Skip to main content

 How super works

-Most people who work in Australia receive super contributions from their employer.
-The contributions go into your super account and your super fund invests that money for you.
+Most people who work in Australia get super contributions from their employer.
+Your employer pays into your super account, and your fund invests it over time.

-1. If you’re over 18 and working, your employer must pay super for you.
-If you are under 18, your employer must pay super if you work more than 30 hours a week.
+1. If you’re 18 or older, your employer must usually pay you super.
+If you're under 18, they must pay super if you work more than 30 hours a week.

-3. You can start using your super at age 60 (if you leave work/retire) or age 65 (whether you’re still working or not).
+3. You can usually access your super at age 60 if you change employers or retire, or at age 65 whether you’re working or not.

-4. Super is taxed at a lower rate than most people pay outside super.
-That helps your money grow faster.
+4. Money invested in super is often taxed at a lower rate than money outside super.
+That can help your balance grow faster.

 5. Your super balance can include: